Best free PC games to play today

 4. Path of Exile

-It's more of a slow-burner than a multiplayer blaster, but give it time and you may well fall in love with this free-to-play loot-gathering hit.
-There are hidden depths that you only uncover after playing for hours (and hours), and a huge skill tree to slowly pick away at.
-There are no game-ruining things like real money auction houses here, either.
+It’s a bit more slow-paced than your typical multiplayer fragfest, but if you give it time, you may just get addicted to this loot gathering hit – it’s really the best free games for Diablo addicts.
+There are hidden depths that you can uncover after playing for hours and a huge skill tree to slowly progress through.
+There are no game ruining issues like that short-lived real-money auction house, either.

 Instead, even basic loot can be useful because there's always an opportunity to enhance even the simplest weapon with magic.
 If you got tired of the grind of Diablo III, it's a good one to check out.